-Q: Can I revoke my proxy?

-A: Any proxy may be revoked by a stockholder at any time before it is exercised by delivery of a signed proxy with a later date or a later-dated written revocation to our Secretary or by voting in person at the Annual Meeting.
-Attendance at the Annual Meeting will not itself be deemed to revoke a proxy unless the stockholder gives affirmative notice at the Annual Meeting that the stockholder intends to revoke the proxy and vote in person.

-Q: Who pays for the solicitation of proxies?

-A: All costs of solicitation of proxies will be borne by us.
+- Q: Can I revoke my proxy? - A: Any proxy may be revoked by a stockholder at any time before it is exercised by delivery of a signed proxy with a later date or a later-dated written revocation to our Secretary or by voting in person at the Annual Meeting.
+Attendance at the Annual Meeting will not itself be deemed to revoke a proxy unless the stockholder gives affirmative notice at the Annual Meeting that the stockholder intends to revoke the proxy and vote in person. - Q: Who pays for the solicitation of proxies? - A: All costs of solicitation of proxies will be borne by us.
 In addition to solicitations by mail, our Board of Directors, officers and employees, without additional remuneration, may solicit proxies by telephone, electronic mail and personal interviews.
 Brokers, banks and other nominees will be requested to forward proxy soliciting material to the owners of stock held in their names, and we will reimburse them for their reasonable out-of-pocket expenses incurred in connection with the distribution of proxy materials.
-We have retained Georgeson Inc., a proxy solicitation firm, or Georgeson, to assist us with the distribution of proxy materials and vote solicitation.
-We will pay Georgeson approximately \$16,500 for its services plus out-of-pocket expenses.
-We may ask Georgeson to solicit proxies on our behalf by telephone for a fee of \$6.00 per completed phone call.
-Georgeson may solicit proxies by personal interview, mail and telephone.

-- Q: Are there matters to be voted on at the Annual Meeting that are not included in the proxy? - A: Our Board of Directors does not know of any other matters that may come before the Annual Meeting; however, if any other matters are properly presented at the Annual Meeting, it is the intention of the persons named in the accompanying proxy to vote, or otherwise act, in accordance with their judgment on such matters.
-Under our bylaws, the deadline for stockholders to notify us of any proposals or director nominations to be presented for action at the 2017 Annual Meeting has passed.
+We have retained Innisfree M&A Incorporated, a proxy solicitation firm, or Innisfree, to assist us with the distribution of proxy materials and vote solicitation.
+We will pay Innisfree an amount not to exceed \$20,000 for its services plus out-of-pocket expenses.
+We may ask Innisfree to solicit proxies on our behalf by telephone for a fee of \$5.50 per completed phone call.
+Innisfree may solicit proxies by personal interview, mail and telephone. - Q: Are there matters to be voted on at the Annual Meeting that are not included in the proxy? - A: Our Board of Directors does not know of any other matters that may come before the Annual Meeting; however, if any other matters are properly presented at the Annual Meeting, it is the intention of the persons named in the accompanying proxy to vote, or otherwise act, in accordance with their judgment on such matters.
+Under our bylaws, the deadline for stockholders to notify us of any proposals or director nominations to be presented for action at the 2019 Annual Meeting has passed.

-Q: What is "householding"?

-A: Some banks, brokers and other nominees may be participating in the practice of "householding" proxy statements and annual reports.
+- Q: What is "householding"? - A: Some brokers, banks and other nominees may be participating in the practice of "householding" proxy statements and annual reports.
 This means that only one copy of our proxy statement or annual report to stockholders may have been sent to multiple stockholders in your household.
 We will promptly deliver a separate copy of either document to you if you write to us at the following address or call us at the following phone number:

-Akamai Technologies, Inc. 150 Broadway Cambridge Massachusetts 02142 Attention: Investor Relations
+AkamaiTechnologies, Inc. 150Broadway Cambridge, Massachusetts02142 Attention: Investor Relations Phone: 617-444-3000

-Phone: 617-444-3000

-If you want to receive separate copies of the annual report and proxy statement in the future, or if you are receiving multiple copies and would like to receive only one copy for your household, you should contact your bank, broker, or other nominee record holder, or you may contact us at the above address or phone number.
+If you want to receive separate copies of the annual report and proxy statement in the future, or if you are receiving multiple copies and would like to receive only one copy for your household, you should contact your broker, bank or other nominee record holder, or you may contact us at the above address or phone number.